wp-plugins/floating-social-media-icon/readme.txt

 = Can i have more than one php or shortcode to display the social media icon ? = Yes, You can have as many shortcode or php code to display the social media icons

+= Can i choose any social media icon for widget? =
+You can choose social media icon style, size, for each widget configuration so that you can have different style of icon in sidebar or footer widgets.

+= How can i hide a social media icon from the list? = If you want to hide a particular social media icon, you just make the configuration field for that social media service blank and it will not be shown.

 = Can i override the css styles of each social media icon set? = Yes, each of the shortcode or php generated social media icon set is having unique css class and it help you to define specific style for each social media icon set.